Digital Nomad Life in Salento, Colombia

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Salento involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research the different neighborhoods in Salento to find one that suits your lifestyle and preferences.
 Some areas might be closer to the city center, while others might be more residential and quiet.
 Once you have a general idea of where you'd like to live, you can start looking for specific listings.
 Websites like Airbnb, Booking.com, and local real estate websites can be useful resources.
 These sites allow you to filter by price, location, and type of accommodation, making it easier to find something that fits your criteria.
 In addition to online listings, consider reaching out to local real estate agents.
 They can provide valuable insight into the local market and may be able to show you properties that aren't listed online.
 If possible, plan a visit to Salento before making a final decision.
 This will give you a chance to see the different neighborhoods in person, visit potential homes, and get a feel for the city.
 Finally, once you've found a place you like, you'll need to negotiate the lease terms and sign a contract.
 Make sure to read the contract carefully and ask any questions you might have before signing.
 Remember, finding a place to live can take time, so be patient and don't rush the process.
-With a bit of research and perseverance, you'll be able to find a great place to live in Salento, Colombia," remarked one member in Salento.
+With a bit of research and perseverance, you'll be able to find a great place to live in Salento, Colombia," said one expat in Salento.

 What do I need to know before moving to Salento?